Chief Financial Officer

 Tony comes to The Florida Aquarium from the Chicago Bulls organization, where he worked in various roles for 32 seasons.
 As the department lead of the Alumni Relations, Community Relations and Player Program departments, Tony is a pioneer in diversity, equity and inclusion and social responsibility.
 He was the first to develop impactful programs that are now being emulated by the NBA League, NBA teams and other professional sports organizations.
 Tony was the recipient of the NBA’s ‘Values of the Game’ Award.
 Under his leadership, the Chicago Bulls Social Responsibility team was awarded the first-ever ESPN ‘Humanitarian Team of the Year’ Award.

 Tony’s interest include traveling, exploring nature and playing tennis.
 He’s a long-time Trekkie, who lives in Tampa with his beloved canine companion, a Havanese named Louie.

 Senior Vice President of Engagement and Learning

-Debbi is a passionate education professional who has worked in the field for over 20 years.
+Debbi is a passionate education professional who has worked in the field for over 25 years.
+She has served as the chair of the Conservation Education Committee for the Association of Zoos & Aquariums (AZA) and is currently the Informal Science Committee chair of the National Science Education Leadership Association (NSELA) as well as vice president of the Tampa Bay STEM Network Advisory Committee.
 Starting her career as a middle school teacher, she transitioned to informal science at Mystic Aquarium before relocating to Florida in 2000.
 Debbi is a SCUBA diver, kayaker and nature lover who considers every day an opportunity to see nature in action with her husband, Kevin, daughter, Olivia, and canine companions Arya and Frodo.